visioncrunch/college-notes/yearwise/year 1/trimester 3/DA111 Algorithm Design & Analysis/Module (1).md

 - Developing a strong understanding of algorithms and their analysis is crucial for problem-solving in data science and software engineering.
 - This course aims to equip you with the necessary skills to tackle complex real-world problems effectively.

+### An Example - Walmart

 In this lecture, the focus is on understanding the complexities involved in solving real-world problems using algorithms, specifically illustrated through the traveling salesman problem (TSP) in the context of a grocery delivery app like Walmart or Flipkart.

-### Key Points Discussed:

 1. **Problem Context**:
     - The TSP involves finding the optimal route for a delivery person to visit multiple locations without revisiting any location.